jddixon/buildList/ghpDoc/index.md

 ## Digital Signature

 The SHA1withRSA digital signature is over the entire SignedList excluding the digital signature line and the blank line preceding it.
-All line endings are converted to LF ('\\n') before taking the digital signature.
+All line endings are converted to LF (`\\n`) before taking the digital signature.

 ## Extended Hash

 The BuildList itself has a 20-byte extended hash, the 20-byte SHA1 digest of a function of the public key and the title.
 This means that the owner of the RSA key can create any number of documents with the same hash but different timestamps with the intention being that users can choose to regard the document with the most recent timestamp as current.

 ## Project Status

 A good beta.

+## On-line Documentation